ECCC-MSC/QUant/README.md

 ### Who do I talk to? ###

-* Frank Engel (fengel@usgs.gov) is the repo admin.
-Direct questions about the git workflow to him.
+* Elizabeth Jamieson (elizabeth.jamieson@canada.ca) is the repo admin.
+Stephanie Moore (stephanie.moore2@canada.ca) is the first author of this code.